yandex-cloud/terraform-provider-yandex/website/docs/r/storage_object.html.markdown

 * `acl` - (Optional) The [predefined ACL](https://cloud.yandex.com/docs/storage/concepts/acl#predefined_acls) to apply.
 Defaults to `private`.

-~> **Note:** To change ACL after creation, the service account to which used access and secret keys correspond should have `admin` role, though this role is not necessary to be able to create an object with any ACL.
+~> **Note:** To change ACL after creation, the service account to which used access and secret keys correspond should have `storage.admin` role, though this role is not necessary to be able to create an object with any ACL.

 ## Attributes Reference